IonutIga/Domain-Specific-NLU-BERT/README.md

 The model is part of a wider project, as it is trained using datasets generated with our Dialogue Simulator (https://github.com/IonutIga/Dialogue-Simulator/).
 It is intended to be incorporated as its NLU module, replacing the rule-based approach currently available in the system.
 More details available in the attached paper.

+V1.1 version of the notebook has added functionality for converting text formatted data (ATIS, SNIPS) into JSON format, while keeping all original labelings.